wchesley/The-Notebook/School/Conflict_Resolution_and_Negotiation/notes.md

 ## Multiple Phases and Multiple Parties
 Typically people think of negotiations as being one-on-one when in reality; this is rarely the case.
 Negotiations most often involve multiple parties (or several people from two parties) and take place in steps, or phases.

+### Multiphase Negotiations
+*Multiphase transactions* (and the prospect of future transactions) offer parties important advantages for those who are trustworthy and who would like to foster cooperative behavior.
+- Build trust (in early phases) by completing agreement as expected.
+Should agreement not be ment, other party can choose to read the warning sign, walk away or create new enforcement mechanisims for future agreements.
+- Early phases allow parties to get to know eachothers negotiation style and communication styles/preferences.
+- That familarity (most often) makes subsequent phases more productive.

+### Multiparty Negotiations
+Business and proffessional negotiations commonly involve more than two parties, and certainly more than two people.
+Such *multiparty negotiations* differ significantly than from two party.
+Coalitions can form and make it possible for weaker parties to push through their preferred proposals or at least block the ones they find unacceptable.
+There are at least two types of Coalitions:
+- *Natural Coalition* - Allies who share a broad range of common interests.
+  - hard to break these
+- *Single-issue Coalition* - Parties that differ on other issues unite to support or oppose a single issue (often for differing reasons)
+  - easier to break these up, just need to find a creative solution to the issue at hand.
+One to either remove their common issue or solve it.